This article has links to products and services we love, which we may make commission from.

 We travelled around 16 countries with this PacSafe net US / UK.

-We packed our electronics, passports, and money into one of our day bags, put the bag in the PacSafe net, closed it over securing it against a non-movable bedpost or radiator, and then padlocking.
+We packed our electronics, passports, and money into one of our day bags, put the bag in the PacSafe net, closed it over, secured it against a non-movable bedpost or radiator, and padlocked it.

 Other Budget Tips

-We cover this extensively in our long-term travel planning guide but here is a summary of budget tips to help get you on the road, or staying on the road!
+We cover this extensively in our long-term travel planning guide, but here is a summary of budget tips to help you get on the road or stay on the road!

-Balance your budget against the cost of travel to get to a destination and how much money you will need when you are there.
+Balance your budget against the cost of travel to a destination and the amount of money you will need when you are there.

-Countries such as Australia, New Zealand, Costa Rica and the US are more expensive than some South American countries such as Bolivia and Peru or Southeast Asian countries like Vietnam and Cambodia.
+Countries such as Australia, New Zealand, Costa Rica, and the US are more expensive than some South American countries, such as Bolivia and Peru, and Southeast Asian countries, like Vietnam and Cambodia.

-However, if you live in the States, it might be more affordable to travel closer to home and skip out on an expensive air ticket.
+However, if you live in the States, it might be more affordable to travel closer to home and avoid an expensive air ticket.

-Here’s a list of the cheapest cities in the US to visit and National Parks to visit in February and March, which is low season for some.
+Here’s a list of the cheapest cities and national parks to visit in the US in February and March, which is low season for some.

 The same goes for European readers, what about an Eastern European inter-rail where you budget stretches?